BiggerPockets/patterns/_patterns/prefer-simple-delegator-over-method-missing.md

 name: Prefer SimpleDelegator over method_missing for wrapper classes
 ---

-If you find yourself needing make a light wrapper for an object to extend it with new methods, prefer using the standard library's `SimpleDelegator` over implementing `method_missing` to reduce boilerplate.
+If you find yourself needing to make a light wrapper for an object to extend it with new methods, prefer using the standard library's `SimpleDelegator` over implementing `method_missing` to reduce boilerplate.

 Note that this pattern only applies to plain Ruby wrappers.